svenssonaxel/diff-format/MAIN.md

 Any hunks present in the prefixed version must be correctly ordered and have a corresponding hunk in the unprefixed version.
 The corresponding unprefixed hunk may be expressed with a different format or in a different way, but must have matching effective content for the left- and right-hand side of the comparison.

+Tools designed to consume hintful diff format should prioritize the semantic information in the prefixed version of that in the unprefixed.

 ### Hintful compatibility format

 The hintful compatibility diff format is a subset of the hintful diff format, with one added restriction: